 At the same time I was getting into motorcycling after my mother’s death.
 She never wanted me on one and neither did my wife.
 It had taken me 43 years to get to the point where I finally made the decision to ride.
 Once riding I discovered that I had a lot of family history in it.
 I also finally got around to reading Zen and the Art of Motorcycle Maintenance which, like Shop Class As Soulcraft, made strong connections between my philosophy degree, my childhood mechanical empathy and my technical skills.

 Suddenly, dirty hands weren’t a sign of ignorance, but of enlightenment.

 Fettling culture is a big part of motorcycling and this gave me an avenue back into the mechanics of my youth.
-Motorcycling also made for a potentially dangerous physical activity that demanded stringent focus.
+Motorcycling also makes for a potentially dangerous physical activity that demands stringent focus.
 While out in the wind it’s vital to connect with your machine for both your sakes.
-The demanding intimacy and exposure of riding only reinforced the importance of mechanical sympathy in order to work in a symbiotic way with your machine.
+The demanding intimacy and exposure of riding only reinforced the importance of mechanical sympathy in order to work in a symbiotic way with my machine.

-Mechanical Sympathy is that childhood talent honed by years of experience both working and thinking about technical skill.
-It is the recognition of a life long obsession finally appreciated.
-Whether it’s after building a computer network or tuning and riding a perfectly running motorcycle, I’ve come the long way around to the realization that you can find deeper truths and greater creative expression by getting your hands dirty.
+Mechanical Sympathy is that childhood talent honed by years of experience both working and thinking about technical skill in the classroom and in my own workshop.
+It is the recognition of a lifelong obsession finally appreciated.
+Whether it’s teaching advanced digital skills or tuning and riding a perfectly running motorcycle, I’ve come the long way around to the realization that you can find deeper truths and greater creative expression by getting your hands dirty.